-Singer Evelyn "Champagne" King first came to fame with the million-selling '70s disco smashes "Shame" and "I Don't Know if It's Right."
-Born July 1, 1960, in the Bronx, NY, she had a showbiz lineage.
+R&B singer Evelyn "Champagne" King came to fame during the disco era and remained prominent through much of the '80s with over two dozen charting singles.
+Born July 1, 1960, in the Bronx, she had a showbiz lineage.
 Her uncle was actor/singer/dancer Avon Long, who first played Sportin' Life in the play Porgy and Bess and later starred in the '70s play Bubblin' Brown Sugar.
 Her father, Erik King, was a singer and often augmented groups that appeared at New York's Apollo Theater.
 By her teens, King had relocated to Philadelphia with her mother, and began singing in several groups.
-To make ends meet, King and her mother became cleaning women.
-For a teenager, King's voice was quite mature; many at first thought she was a grown woman.
+For a teenager, King's voice was quite mature.
+Many at first thought she was a grown woman.

 While working one night at Philadelphia International Records' recording base, producer T. Life overheard some tantalizing vocals coming from a washroom.
 There he discovered 16-year-old Evelyn King and her mother, who were doing cleaning work.
 Signing the singer to a production deal and a contract with RCA, Life's first single with her was "Dancin' Dancin' Dancin'," but it was a later single, called "Shame," that gave her career-launching success.
 The extended mix gained significant club and radio play and pushed the song into the Top Ten on the R&B and pop charts by spring 1978.
 The follow-up, "I Don't Know If It's Right," also went gold, peaking at number seven R&B, number 23 pop in fall 1978.
 The parent album, Smooth Talk, reached number 14 on the Billboard 200 and went gold.